By Colin Coomber – Technical Director & DoP at Shift 4

 The VENICE comes with a PL lens mount as standard which can be removed to reveal a native locking Sony E mount.
 This opens up the possibility of using a huge range of lenses including other mounts such as Canon’s EF.

 Disappointingly, the VENICE doesn’t offer an internal 4:4:4 colour sampling codec.
-In our opinion Sony have missed a trick here as a 4:4:4 codec is commonly used as an alternative to RAW.
+In our opinion, Sony has missed a trick here as a 4:4:4 codec is commonly used as an alternative to RAW.
 The camera does offer 4:2:2 or RAW but this, in our book, doesn’t fully respond to the industry’s needs.

 The VENICE offers a servo-controlled 8 step mechanical ND filter mechanism built into the camera chassis.
 It offers a massive ND of 0.3 to 2.4 range.
 It’s a similar system to the C300 Mk II and C700 but with a greater number of steps.
 Sounds pretty awesome to us and possibly the best of any camera currently on the market.